-According to a joint statement issued by the UK’s Royal College of Midwives and the Royal College of Obstetricians and Gynaecologists, there is are no believable biological ways that the current COVID-19 vaccines would cause any impact on fertility.
+According to a joint statement issued by the UK’s Royal College of Midwives and the Royal College of Obstetricians and Gynaecologists, there are no believable biological ways that the current COVID-19 vaccines would cause any impact on fertility.

-If you are planning pregnancy
+If you are pregnant, planning pregnancy or breastfeeding

 You do not need to avoid becoming pregnant before or after vaccination.
 You are not required to have a pregnancy test before getting vaccinated.